Join our outstanding group of volunteers to end preventable blindness

-Entirely donor funded, the Casey Community Outreach Program is staffed by volunteer doctors, technicians, students and community members dedicated to eliminating preventable blindness in Oregon.
-Since its inaugural voyage in 2010, over 18,000 hours of service have been donated by the generous volunteers aboard the Casey mobile ophthalmology clinic.
+Donor funded, the Casey Community Outreach Program is staffed by volunteer doctors, technicians, students and community members dedicated to eliminating preventable blindness in Oregon.
+Since its inaugural voyage in 2010, over 25,000 hours of service have been donated by the generous volunteers aboard the Casey mobile eye clinic.
 In partnership with local agencies, our 33-foot fully outfitted mobile ophthalmology unit provides free medical vision screenings at locations ranging from the state's most remote corners to Portland's urban core.

 We have many opportunities to volunteer throughout the year, and we welcome everyone whether you are new to eye care or have advanced medical training.
-The clinics are usually every Saturday, and you can volunteer once or on a regular basis.
-You can also join week long service trips several times per year that travel all over Oregon.
+Outreach volunteers must be:

 To learn more about becoming a volunteer, please contact us at CaseyOutreach@ohsu.edu.

 "Thank you so very much!
 I really need this cause I can't see my son play shortstop or pitch.
 Plus I am driving for baseball season.
 Now I'll be able to see the signs!"

 "Thank you to the donors, partners and volunteers that make this event possible.
 During tumultuous times, worrying about your health due to financial restrictions makes things even harder.
 So, the effort, money and time you all are taking makes a huge difference in individual lives, including mine."